DavidBSauer/OGT_prediction/README.md

 ```
 python3 prediction_pipeline.py regression_model_directory/ genomes_retrieved.txt species_taxonomic.txt
 ```
 note: Models for the same taxon in the regression model directory should be cleaned-up so all taxa models are non-redundant prior to use.
+Each model file should be named rank-taxon-xxx.
+Each model file is a list features-coefficients pairs, tab separated.